-It means, for example, that boolean is less than integer, integer is less than integers-andsymbolic enum, etc. The word[•] types are not comparable with any other type or between each other.
+It means, for example, that integer is less than integers-and-symbolic enum, symbolic enum is less than integers-and-symbolic enum, etc. The unsigned word[•] and signed word[•] any other type or between each other.
 Any type is equal to itself.

-Note that enumerations containing only integer numbers have the type integer (unless the only elements are 1 and 0 in which case the type is boolean).
+Note that enumerations containing only integer numbers have the type integer.